Anne Gambrill

-Anne Gertrude Gambrill (née Shorland) is a retired New Zealand lawyer and judge.
+Anne Gertrude Gambrill (née Shorland; 16 September 1934 – 10 February 2026) was a New Zealand lawyer and judge.
 She was the first woman to sit on the High Court bench in New Zealand, and the seventh woman admitted to the judiciary.
-She was also the first woman law clerk at Russell McVeagh and the first woman appointed to the Legal Aid Appeal Authority.
+She was also the first female law clerk at Russell McVeagh and the first woman appointed to the Legal Aid Appeal Authority.

-Early life and education
+Early life and family

-Gambrill was born in Wellington, and was the only child of Honourable Mr Justice William Perry Shorland and his wife Olive.
-Gambrill attended Samuel Marsden Collegiate School in Wellington, for her first few years of secondary schooling.
-She finished her high school studies at Nga Tawa Diocesan School in 1952.
+Born Anne Gertrude Shorland in Wellington on 16 September 1934, Gambrill was the only child of William Perry Shorland and his wife Olive.
+She was educated at Samuel Marsden Collegiate School in Wellington for her first few years of secondary schooling, and finished her high school studies at Nga Tawa Diocesan School in 1952.
 Gambrill studied law for two years at Victoria University of Wellington and then moved to the University of Auckland when her father was appointed to the High Court in 1955.
-While a student, she became the first woman law clerk at Russell McVeagh.
+While a student, she became the first female law clerk at Russell McVeagh.

+In 1960, she married Christopher Gambrill, a lawyer, at St Matthew-in-the-City, Auckland, and they had three children.

 Career

 Gambrill was admitted as a solicitor in 1958 (by her father) and as a barrister in 1960.
-In 1977 Gambrill was the first woman member of the Legal Aid Appeal Authority.
+She was a solicitor at MH Vautier QC from 1965 to 1970, and subsequently joined Mackay & Gambrill, becoming a partner in 1971.
+Early in her career, Gambrill advocated for the participation and advancement of women in the legal profession.
+As part of the Auckland District Law Society, she organised the first section for women lawyers in 1976, which subsequently became part of the Auckland Women Lawyers' Association.
+In 1977, she became the first female member of the Legal Aid Appeal Authority.
 Gambrill was the seventh woman admitted to the judiciary in New Zealand, and the first woman to sit on the High Court bench.
-In 1987 she was appointed as a master of the High Court of New Zealand, a position she held for 15 years.
+After declining possible appointments to the District Court and Family Court, she was appointed a master (now called associate judge) of the High Court in 1987, a position she held for 15 years.
+Following the stock market crash on Black Monday in 1987, the court with Gambrill saw an increased volume of cases from companies that went out of business and became insolvent.
+Other areas of legal focus included insurance law, contracts, property, and other business cases.
 Gambrill was appointed to the Insolvency Court in 1999.
 She retired from the judiciary in 2002.

-Gambrill has held a number of community roles.
+Gambrill held a number of community roles.
 She was a founding member and the second president of the Auckland Zonta International Club, after Cherry Raymond.
-Gambrill has been an active member of the club for over 50 years.
-In the 1980s and 1990s she was the Chair of the Auckland Branch of the Samuel Marsden Collegiate Old Girls Association; she was the chairperson of the Auckland Decorative and Fine Arts Society and has served on the International Education Appeal Authority dealing with complaints from international students in New Zealand.
+Gambrill was an active member of the club for over 50 years.
+In the 1980s and 1990s, she was the chair of the Auckland branch of the Samuel Marsden Collegiate Old Girls' Association, and of the Auckland Decorative and Fine Arts Society, as well as served on the International Education Appeal Authority dealing with complaints from international students in New Zealand.

-In 2003 Gambrill received the New Zealand Order of Merit for services to the high court.